Sichii/Chaos-Server/docs/articles/Components.md

 ```

 If you create a component that needs to share variables with other components, you should create methods
-inside `ComponentVars` to store and retreive that information.
+inside `ComponentVars` to store and retrieve that information.

 ## Scripting

 Components are intended to be used in scripts.
-The first step it to know what components you will be utilizing within
+The first step is to know what components you will be utilizing within
 your script.
 For example, if you want to create a script that plays a body animation, gets targets, deals damage to
 those targets, animates those targets, and plays a sound, it might look something like this.